SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

         return list.map(x => x * 2);
     }

-Until then, we’re stuck with the ugly implementation.
+Until then, we're stuck with the ugly implementation.
 I like to pull the implementation out into a method or constant and put it at the bottom of the class.
-That way, the function gets a decent name and it doesn’t bloat the code.
+That way, the function gets a decent name and it doesn't bloat the code.

     multiplyListItemsByTwo(FunctionalList<Integer> list) {